sloooothy/coding_preparing/README.md

-# This is my coding preparation as a idividual programmer
+# This is my coding preparation for career

 ## Leetcode
 ### My primary coding language: